bphall/life_expectancy_modeling/README.md

 ### Data Cleaning
 We chose to drop 'Hepatitis B' due to missing values, as well as Country and Year because they were dominating other predictors.
-We then imputed median for 'schooling,', ''alcohol', 'GDP', and all economic features missing values.
+We then imputed median for 'schooling', 'alcohol', 'GDP', and all economic features missing values.
 We turned our only binary categorical variable 'Status', into 0 or 1 for 'Developing' or 'Developed', and dropped all remaining missing values.

 ### Data Exploration
 We noticed immediate strong correlations between the following features and our target variable (lifex): schooling .78, adult_mort -.67, bmi .59, status .51.
 Scatterplots showed a strong linear relationship with lifex.